Working in government with a veterinary degree

 Short-term research and project opportunities may also be available within particular parts of Government throughout the year.

-All vacancies within the Government are advertised on the civil service jobs website (see link below under further resources).
+All vacancies within the Government are advertised on the Civil Service Jobs website

 The recruitment criteria for Government positions is very transparent and based on your ability to evidence the required competencies by means of examples.

 Some core competencies that you are expected to be able to evidence will be: